Financial Conflict of Interest Policy Statement

 Senior or Key Personnel: means the Project Director or Principal Investigator and any other person identified as Senior or Key Personnel in a Lisata grant application, grant proposal, progress report, contract proposal, contract, or other report submitted to the PHS.

-Significant Financial Interest: means an Investigator’s Financial Interest consisting of one or more of the following interests of the Investigator (and those of his or her Immediate Family or Dependents) that reasonably appears to be related to Lisata Responsibilities including:
+Significant Financial Interest (SFI): means an Investigator’s Financial Interest consisting of one or more of the following interests of the Investigator (and those of his or her Immediate Family or Dependents) that reasonably appears to be related to Lisata Responsibilities including:

-- Remuneration received from a publicly traded entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of the disclosure that, when aggregated, exceeds $5,000.
-For the purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship); equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of a fair market value.
+• With regard to any publicly traded entity, a SFI exists if the value of any remuneration received from the entity in the twelve (12) months preceding the disclosure and the value of any equity interest in the entity as of the date of disclosure, when aggregated, exceeds five thousand dollars ($5,000).
+For purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship) and equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value;

-- Intellectual property rights and interests (e.g., patents, copyrights, trademarks) upon receipt of income related to such rights and interests.
+• Intellectual property rights and interests (e.g., patents, copyrights), upon receipt of income related to such rights and interests in excess of five thousand dollars ($5,000).

 A Significant Financial Interest does not include any of the following: